Medicine in the Palm of Our Hands

 Artist’s Statement

 During a medical mission trip to Guatemala with Dr. Paat and Students for Medical Missions, I was part of a team that provided care to over 700 patients in underserved communities.
 One case left a lasting impression: a 32-year-old mother of three who presented with right upper quadrant pain radiating to her back.
 She described the pain as worsening after eating fish.
-Leading the encounter, I took her history, performed a physical exam, and identified a positive Murphy’s sign.
-I applied skills recently learned in our GI unit, recalling the population at greatest risk for having gallstones —female, of fertile age, and with an elevated BMI —and applying them in a real-world clinical setting.
+Leading the encounter, my colleague translated as I took her medical history, performed a physical exam, and identified a positive Murphy’s sign.
+I applied skills recently learned in our lectures about the gastrointestinal system, recalling the population at greatest risk for having gallstones—female, of fertile age, and with an elevated BMI—and applying them in a real-world clinical setting.

 Nithya Sundar is a third-year medical student at the UTCOMLS